Pettersson-dev/Security-architecture/README.md

 * Be adaptable to individual need/preferences
 * Don't exclude people with special needs
 * Use standards usch as WCAG for usability
-* Don’t rely on technical knowledge on the user’s side
+* Don’t rely on technical knowledge on the user’s

-## Graphic user interface (GUI)
-GUI is an important contact surface between user and machine.

-Principles:
 * Don't trust user input
 * Minimize cognitive load (visibility, constraints and affordance)
 * Hide and disable functions that user isn't allowed to use